Qurban (Pakistani TV series): Plot

 Heer is left with no choice.
 She thinks Jamal has left her and taken advantage of her.
 She has no idea about the accident.
 Heer finally marries Shahmir; meaning Heer is stuck in a double nikkah.

 Shahmir is initially rude to Heer, but soon Heer finds out Shahmir has a girlfriend.
 Shamir opens up to Heer, and they decide to become 'just friends'.
 Heer has given up on life and is destined to her fate.

 Meanwhile, a nurse named Marium takes care of Jamal because she falls in love with him.
 She keeps him at her house with her fellow nurse.
 She nurses him back to health and helps him find Heer.
 Jamal learns from Heer's family that she's married, upsetting him.
 After some struggles, Jamal eventually finds Heer, but an extremely distraught and emotional Heer tells Jamal that she cannot be with him.
 Her father will die if she brings the family shame.

 Jamal leaves for his village.
 Shahmir's girlfriend breaks up with him after finding out that he's married.
 Shahmir then wants to make it work with Heer.
-But Heer is hell bent on getting a divorce from Jamal who is nowhere to be found.
+But Heer is hellbent on getting a divorce from Jamal who is nowhere to be found.
 Shahmir and Jamaal meet, and Shamir asks Jamaal to accept Heer since they both love each other.
 Upon hearing this, Jamaal figures that Shahmir loves Heer more than he does himself.
 He leaves, and Heer calls Jamaal to meet.
 The next day when they do meet, it is revealed that they were being followed by Shahmir's elder brother, who is angry seeing Jamaal and Heer together.
 It is also shown that Shahmir is present in the area.
 Shahmir's brother ends up shooting Jamaal more than once and shoots Heer on the shoulder.
 Shahmir hears gunshots and runs to where Jamaal and Heer were.
 He sees his brother firing shots, he pushes him out of the way and before fainting, Heer sees a glimpse of Shahmir holding the gun.
 Shahmir in shock and despair, turns himself in to the police saving his brother.
 Jamaal dies from his injuries and Heer recovers.
 She files a report against Shahmir, but it is revealed to her that it was his brother who actually shot both Jamaal and Heer.
 Shahmir's brother, embarrassed, shoots himself in the head and dies.

 After her recovery, Heer decides to move to Jamaal's village and live with his mother.
 Jamaal's mother calls Shahmir to the village to marry Heer.
 She gives the couple her blessings and they leave to their home to start afresh.